Skip to content

 Ben has acted in some of the most high-profile international criminal cases of the last decade.
 In England, he regularly represents individuals and requesting states in complex extradition proceedings at first instance and on appeal.
 He advises multinational corporate clients and prosecuting authorities on investigations involving sanctions and cross-border corruption.

-As a result of his background in global investigations and face-paced international litigation, Ben recognises the value in taking a collaborative approach in complex, document-heavy cases.
+As a result of his background in global investigations and fast-paced international litigation, Ben recognises the value in taking a collaborative approach in complex, document-heavy cases.
 He has operated in adversarial and inquisitorial systems and, similarly, has experience before tribunals that adhere to both the civil and common law traditions.
 Ultimately, Ben’s broad international practice ensures that he remains a versatile advocate, both orally and on paper.

 Ben is a specialist extradition barrister with a busy practice that sees him appear regularly before the English courts at all levels.

 Ben recognises the importance of providing prompt advice to achieve the best possible outcome at the extradition hearing.
 Calling upon his extensive international network, Ben advises on the instruction of experts to provide evidence in court or to progress matters in foreign jurisdictions.
-Ben has a strong track record representing clients at first instance, and has enjoyed recent success with a broad range of arguments (see notable cases and linked articles below).

 Ben frequently appears in leading extradition appeals.
 Recent notable cases have concerned Art.
 3 ECHR and prison conditions in requesting states (Poland, Greece, Romania), s.17 of the Extradition Act 2003 and the availability of specialty protection (Romania) and the applicability of judicial review principles to decisions made by first instance extradition courts.